 John N. Scallan

 Newly qualified, John Scallan was just 23 when he took over his uncle’s business in 1905, unaware then that he would face some of the most interesting and challenging years of the firm’s history.
 Such a challenging period was in 1916 during the Easter Rising.
 The Rebels took over the town and John A. Sinnott case files show that Commandeering Notices were issued to local businesses at that time.
 These local businesses turned to John Scallan at John A. Sinnott & Co. in an effort to retrieve the value of the stock that was commandeered.
 In letters from John Scallan to his solicitor father and to his uncle Frank Scallan who was also a solicitor, he refers to these events as “Disturbances in the town.”
 In what must have been frightening and unchartered times, files show how the situation was handled with courage, poise and relentlessness on behalf of the local businesses of Enniscorthy.
+Read abstracts from files here.

 John J. Bolger

-In the early 1920’s, the firm was taken over by a man who would become renowned as one of the most respected, trusted and admired professionals in the town’s history.
+In the mid-1920’s, the firm was taken over by a man who would become renowned as one of the most respected, trusted and admired professionals in the town’s history.
 John J. Bolger was a brilliant student and qualified as a solicitor in 1919.
 He received a special award for “distinguished answering” in his final exams.
 His forward-thinking, that is still evident in the firm today, quickly built the reputation of John A. Sinnott & Co. beyond Enniscorthy.
 As a member of the Council of the Incorporated Law Society of Ireland, he was elected Vice-President of the society in 1947.
 He was also a director of Bolger Stores Ltd., located in all major cities across the country and where his brother Patrick A. Bolger was Managing Director.
 By now, the firm had relocated to a premises on Rafter Street.

 His involvement in various associations was vast.
 To name but a few, he was President of the Dublin branch of the Hospitalite of Our Lady of Lourdes, Joint-Treasurer of Enniscorthy St. Vincent de Paul Society, Chairman of Enniscorthy Parish Council and he was also responsible for setting up the Local Security Force in Enniscorthy during ‘The Emergency’ years of 1940 to 1945 of which he became District Leader.